openMF/mifos-operators/PHEE-operator/ARCHITECTURE.md

 # PHEE Operator Architecture

-This document provides a quick overview of the architecture of the PHEE Operator, detailing the components this operator.
+This document provides a quick overview of the architecture of the PHEE Operator.

 ## Repo Structure